-An Event is something that happens inside an Organ, while the adventurers are there.
+An Event is something that happens inside an Organ whilst the adventurers are there.
 An Event is developed in one or several Scenes.
 It can happen in any kind of Organ: a Conflict Organ, a Free-Play Organ, the End Organ or The Guts.
-There can be more than one Event on the same Organ.
+There can be more than one Event in the same Organ.

 Write down the Event on a paper card (oriented wide) and describe it in a single sentence.
-Place it under its correspondent Organ, creating a nested vertical relation.
+Place it under the Organ where it will take place, creating a nested vertical relation.
 If there are already other Events in that Organ, place yours above or below one of them.
 Chronology develops downwards.

-Your description of the Event should be specific enough that the other players have a clear picture of what takes place.
+The description of the Event should be specific enough that the other players have a clear picture of what takes place.

-"The Cancerous Cells invade the Giant" is an event that takes place in The Tumor, which is the Giant Barbarian's Conflict Organ.
+"The cancerous cells invade the Giant" is an event that takes place in The Tumor, which is the Giant Barbarian's Conflict Organ.